Seven things you need to do this year to boost your SEO

 Another new development is seek markup, which tells Google how your URL structure works.
 This is essential because it enables Google to automatically display the key moments of your video.
 It allows Google to link to a specific point in your video.

-So if you aren’t ready using video marketing, now is the time to make it part of your SEO strategy using these tips.
+So if you aren’t ready using video marketing, now is the time to make it part of your SEO strategy using these tips, or to hire an outside SEO Services Indianapolis company to come in and take care of it.

 4) Continue to follow Google’s EAT principle